jdefrance7/SeniorDesignProject/Arduino/README.md

 ### UAVCAN Transmitter Test

-Tests the transmitting operation of the [AST-CAN485](https://www.sparkfun.com/products/14483) CAN transceiver and the encofing of [UAVCAN v0](https://legacy.uavcan.org/) messages.
+Tests the transmitting operation of the [AST-CAN485](https://www.sparkfun.com/products/14483) CAN transceiver and the encoding of [UAVCAN v0](https://legacy.uavcan.org/) messages.